 Focuses on work to prevent and limit the spread of infection and consequently antibiotic resistance.
 Infection prevention and control is an essential component of all work to reduce antibiotic resistance and work must be carried out in all settings.
 Efforts can range from large scale initiatives such as implementing infection control programs in hospitals, or large public health campaigns in the community, to small scale interventions targeted at particular audiences.

-This focus area explores the field of policy-making, evidence for effective policy measures and interventions, and assembles best practices in implementing such policies.
-It aims to serve as both a step-wise approach in developing and adopting antibiotic policies on the national level and as an observatory of already existing examples of political commitments on various levels.
+This focus area explores the field of policy-making to address antibiotic resistance.
+It aims to serve as both a step-wise approach in developing and adopting national action plans, and as an observatory of already existing examples of political commitments on various levels.

 Project management process

 When starting from scratch, it is best to begin with engaging stakeholders and continue on through the cycle outlined below.
-Before starting the process it is important to read through all the steps to become familiar with the work that lies ahead.
 Ideally it is a cycle to continuously work though, but the Toolbox can also be used to pick and choose individual materials that best fit your needs.